chinmaykh/brains/README.md

 # brains
- a graph project for organizing data in the form of a netwrok
+ a graph project for organizing data in the form of a network